oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/PrefixSum/README.md

 where

-exponent is a positive number.
+an exponent is a positive number.
 The according length of the sequence is 2**exponent.

 seed is the seed used by the random generator to generate the randomness.

-The sample offloads the computation to GPU and then performs the verification the results in the CPU.
+The sample offloads the computation to GPU and then performs the verification of the results in the CPU.
 The results are verified if yk = yk-1 + xk the original compared.
-If the results are matched and the ascending order is verified, the application will display a “Success!” message.
+If the results are matched, and the ascending order is verified, the application will display a “Success!” message.

 ### Example of Output